 - 2 Tbsp. olive oil

 - ½ tsp. cinnamon, divided

 - ¼ tsp. ground ginger

 - 2 Tbsp. maple syrup

-- 1 Tbsp. chopped fresh sage
+- 1 Tbsp. finely chopped fresh sage (sub rosemary)

 - 1 tsp. apple cider vinegar

-- Preheat oven to 425°F.Toss squash with oil, salt, ¼ tsp. of the cinnamon, ¼ tsp. of the smoked paprika, and ginger.
-Spread on a baking sheet.
-Bake for 30 minutes, tossing once halfway through.
+- Preheat oven to 425°F.Toss the squash with olive oil, smoked paprika, ¼ teaspoon of the cinnamon, ginger, and salt on a rimmed baking sheet.
+Bake for 35 minutes, tossing once halfway through, until soft and caramelized.

 - During the final 5 minutes of roasting, begin preparing the walnuts.Toast walnuts in a dry non-stick skillet over medium heat, tossing often, until fragrant, about 5 minutes.
 (Watch closely to avoid burning).
 Combine maple syrup, orange juice, sage, vinegar, and remaining ¼ tsp. cinnamon in a small bowl.
 Pour into skillet with walnuts, and cook, stirring often, for 1 to 2 minutes, until the mixture thickens and glazes over the walnuts.
 Season with a pinch of salt, and remove from heat.